-9. While manually squeezing the threaded rods to a parallel position, insert the threaded rods into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration.
+9. While manually squeezing the inserter arms to a parallel position, insert the inserter arms into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration.

-Caution: Use care to not squeeze the threaded rods past a parallel position, as this can result in permanent deformation of the implant.
+Caution: Use care to not squeeze the inserter arms past a parallel position, as this can result in permanent deformation of the implant.